avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

 ### Model Implementation

 This time we'll use `pytorch` tensors and its [`autograd`](https://pytorch.org/docs/stable/autograd.html) functionality to implement our model.
-This means we wont have to implement any gradient calculations!
+This means we won't have to implement any gradient calculations!

 First, let's implement $\mathrm{softmax}(\cdot)$.
 We need a small numerical trick to prevent large numbers from exploding the exponentiation.
 You can verify that this doesn't influence the result.